rjnp2/Data-Science/tutorial/6. Machine Learning/1. Regression Algorithms/readme.md

 #### 5. No autocorrelations:
 The linear regression model assumes no autocorrelation in error terms.
 If there will be any correlation in the error term, then it will drastically reduce the accuracy of the model.
 Autocorrelation usually occurs if there is a dependency between residual errors.

+## Some popular applications of linear regression are:
+- Analyzing trends and sales estimates
+- Salary forecasting
+- Real estate prediction
+- Arriving at ETAs in traffic.